slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - core values: honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect. flat hierarchy. i dont want to be around hierarchical systems. i want to treat everybody as a peer. angry. i dont want to be around angry people
 - Personal branding will kill you.
 Personal DOING will save everyone around you. people justify all kinds of mistakes to preserve the personal narratives they are invested in.
 Countries rewrite their histories, from the textbook up, to support how they see themselves now.
 - CHANGE YOUR ACTIONS, NOT YOURSELF

-Your identity is this made up thing that you’re emotionally attached to.
+- Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change.

-i approve of me. i am my word. i keep my word / i take nothing she says seriously, helps me relax.
+- i approve of me. i am my word. i keep my word / i take nothing she says seriously, helps me relax.
 > *'Words are deeds.' -- Ludwig Wittgenstein*

-Part of being a man is being a protector of everyone who comes into your life.
-Part of being a man is getting shit done. a real man loves problems. it’s an opportunity to do your best.
+- Part of being a man is being a protector of everyone who comes into your life.
+Part of being a man is getting shit done.
+A real man loves problems. it’s an opportunity to do your best.
-5Cs: courage, congruence, confidence, calibration, conviction Manhood is Defined by Your Values and Your Code (integrity, honor, service, and generosity should be at the top of your list)
+5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)

-Work for a cause, not for applause.
+- Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
 You must play by your rules, funnel your weird stuff to give you some advantage.
 _im bad in following a script_
 truth-a-better-way-to-talk-about-ourselves.